CiscoCX/CiscoTacFirstResponder-CiscoTelemetryBroker/README.md

 Cisco TAC First Responder script for Cisco Telemetry Broker.

-This hosted script aids in the generation, compression, and trannsmission of a Cisco Telemetry Broker mayday file.
+This hosted script aids in the generation, compression, and transmission of a Cisco Telemetry Broker mayday file.

 Example output:
 ```